Last Updated on by Jeremy

 When you click this button, a pop up appears where you can copy and paste all your filtered keywords in.
 Once they're pasted in as seen in the image above, you can click the Import button for Keysearch to run them.

 The right-hand column in Keysearch will then have all of the keywords populated.
 Simply click the top checkbox to select all the keywords (top blue checkmark shown on the left) and click the green Bulk Check button to unveil all the scores.
-Note that most entry-level accounts only let you unveil 200 scores per day, so if you are closer to that 1,000 keyword summary or looking at multiple sites this could take a few days of research to unveil it all.
+Note that most entry-level accounts only let you unveil 200 scores per day, so if you are looking at a large keyword summary or looking at multiple sites this could take a few days of research to unveil it all.

 When it is all said and done you end up with a difficulty score for every single keyword that you've found, and now have a better understanding of which ones you may want to target in existing or future content on your site.
 Repeat this for as many sites as you are able to rank beside (and within your niche, of course) and see what content ideas you come up with.